 If a person goes to meds about their back pain, you can start by having a discussion.
 Expect the doctors to ask you questions about things that can directly cause a fall or an automobile crash, or a change or increase in fitness habits.

 You may be asked how painful it is to be 0-10.
 It is also advisable that you talk about how pain can impact your daily routine.
 How should I prepare food before bed?
-Next comes your physical assessment — your poking and pointing part of your visit.
+Next comes your physical assessment — you’re poking and pointing part of your visit.
 Doctors want a sense of what happens when your upper spine hurts and the way you are moving.
 Expect to sit, stand, reach/bend during an exam session.

-Your doctor will ask you about your history and carries out physical exams to see how you are doing and what’s wrong.
+Your doctor will ask you about your history and carry out physical exams to see how you are doing and what’s wrong.
 It can be done through an X-ray of the affected regions and an MRI.
 It offers an even greater view.
 The MRI also shows soft tissues like muscle, ligaments, muscle, and nerves and it measures muscle.
 A magnetic resonance imaging system is a way to detect a tumor or inflammatory disease that the pain is caused.
 Sometimes blood tests can detect arthritis, which can result in back or neck discomfort.

 Treating upper back pain and neck pain